YusufBolden/Assessment-Survey/README.md

 ```
 ### Try/Except block to create the CSV file

-Example 8 shows a try/except block.
-Inside the 'try' loop, the code looks in the code folder for a file named 'wowDataFinal'.
-If the file is found, the code appends to that file using df = df.append.
-If the 'wowDataFinal' file is not found, the except block is activated which will create a CSV file.
-The code will then take the stored data, create a CSV file named 'wowDataFinal' and write to the file because the mode='w' instructs the code to write to stored data to the file.
+Example 8 shows a `try/except` block.
+Inside the `try` loop, the code looks in the code folder for a file named 'wowDataFinal'.
+If the file is found, the code appends to that file using `df = df.append`.
+If the 'wowDataFinal' file is not found, the `except` block is activated which will create a CSV file.
+The code will then take the stored data, create a CSV file named `wowDataFinal` and write to the file because the `mode='w'` instructs the code to write to stored data to the file.
 ```
 # Example 8